JanssenProject/jans/docs/casa/plugins/cert-authn-tutorial.md

 # Tutorial: smart card authentication in Janssen

 With Casa's [certificate authentication plugin](./cert-authn.md) administrators can configure client certificate authentication so users can present digital certificates as a form of second-factor authentication.
 Some organizations opt to deploy certificate authentication through the use of smart cards - physical cards with embedded integrated circuits that act as security tokens.
 This practice is considered to offer a high level of security compared to other forms of multi-factor authentication.
-A well known example of smart card usage is the the U.S. Department of Defense (DoD).
+A well-known example of smart card usage is the U.S. Department of Defense (DoD).

 In this document we present a basic example on how to use security keys from the [YubiKey 5 series](https://www.yubico.com/authentication-standards/smart-card/) for smart card authentication.